National Organization for Rare Disorders, Inc. (NORD®)

 The Company may include links on the Platform to other websites.
 Other websites are not governed by this Policy.

-The Platform is neither directed to nor structured to attract Users under age 18.
-If you are under age 18, you are not permitted to use the Platform.
-The Company does not knowingly collect Personal Information from users under age 18.
-The Company may collect Personal Information about users under age 18 if entered by a parent or legal guardian over the age of 18.
+The Platform is neither directed to nor structured to attract Users who are not legal adults.
+If you are under legal age, you are not permitted to use the Platform.
+The Company does not knowingly collect Personal Information from users who are under legal age.
+The Company may collect Personal Information about users who are under legal age if entered by a parent or legal guardian of legal age.
 If you are a parent with concerns about children’s privacy issues in conjunction with the use of the Platform, please contact the Company at firstname.lastname@example.org.

 California Online Privacy Protection Act